 Stabler Hall 405

-Terry received his Ph.D. in Sociology with a minor in anthropology from North Texas University, and he also has an M.A. in Latin American Studies from the University of Texas at Austin.
+Dr. Richard received his Ph.D. in Sociology with a minor in anthropology from North Texas University.
+He also has an M.A. in Latin American Studies from the University of Texas at Austin.
 He is actively involved with the League of United Latin American Citizens and various race relations boards in the state of Arkansas.
-He is a world traveler, having lived for extended periods in Mexico, France, and Guatemala, and he also speaks several languages.
+He is a world traveler, having lived for extended periods in Mexico, France, and Guatemala, and he speaks several languages.
 His hobbies include tennis, golf, and occasional forays to the Tunica casinos to support the Mississippi economy.